ogradyc01/GoldenCheetah/UG_Menu-Bar_Activity.md

 * `Upload to TrainingPeaks` - Upload the selected ride to TrainingPeaks
 * `Synchronize with TrainingPeaks ...` - Opens a dialog box to synchronize data with TrainingPeaks
-* `Tweet Ride` - Open a dialog box to select the data to be tweeted
+* `Tweet Activity` - Open a dialog box to select the data to be tweeted

 For further details, please check [Special Topics: Upload_Download to_from external web-sites](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special Topics_Upload_Download to_from external web-sites)